-The Point Foundation empowers promising lesbian, gay, bisexual, transgender, and queer students to achieve their full academic and leadership potential.
+The Point Foundation is committed to empowering lesbian, gay, bisexual, transgender, and queer students to achieve their full academic and leadership potential.
 They are the nation’s largest scholarship-granting organization for lesbian, gay, bisexual, transgender and queer (LGBTQ) students.
 They recently announced this year’s scholarship opportunity.
 Note: Point Scholarships are awarded on a “last provider” basis, meaning that Point fills in the gaps and provides funds not provided by other scholarships, grants, loans, work/study programs, etc.

 Point’s application process is open to all college students regardless of citizenship.
 Undocumented students are eligible and will be reviewed as international students.

-To learn more about the Point Foundation, this scholarship opportunity, and to apply, please visit their official website: “2015-2016 Point Foundation Scholarship”
+For more information and to apply, please visit their official website: Point Foundation

 DON’T FORGET TO SHARE THIS PAGE WITH YOUR FRIENDS!